 - Habitat – Monerans are found everywhere in hot or thermal springs, in the deep ocean floor, under ice, in deserts and on or inside the body of plants and animals.

-- The mode of nutrition includes autotrophs, they can synthesize food on their own while some other have a heterotrophic, saprophytes, parasitic, symbiotic, commensalism and mutualism mode of nutrition.
+- They are autotrophic, i.e., they can synthesize food on their own while some other have a heterotrophic, saprophytic, parasitic, symbiotic, commensalistic and mutualistic modes of nutrition.

 - Locomotion is with the help of flagella.